magma1447/HomeAssistant-Zwave-ConnectionMap/README.md

 # HomeAssistant-Zwave-ConnectionMap
-Draws a map of the Z-wave mesh network using Graphviz
+Draws a map of the Z-wave mesh network using Graphviz.
+This should be compatible with anything based on OpenZWave that has a OZW_Log.txt and a zwcfg_0xfac5e970.xml file I guess, but I haven't tried it on anything else but [Home Assistant](https://home-assistant.io/).

 ## Installation
+Start by installing required packages.
+The below command is based on Debian Jessie.
 `apt-get install php5-cli libgv-php5 graphviz`
-Package graphviz is only needed to convert the dot file into an image.
+In current stable (stretch) the first package would be *php7-cli*.
+The package *graphviz* is only needed to convert the dot file into an image.
-We will need to enable the extension as well.
-This is done by:
+After installing the above packages we will need to enable the php extension as well.
+This is done with:
 `echo extension=gv.so > /etc/php5/mods-available/gv.so && php5enmod gv`
-The alternative is to reconfigure php.ini to allow dynamically loading of modules.
+An alternative is to reconfigure php.ini to allow dynamically loading of modules.
+This might not be possible at all with recent versions of PHP though.

 ## Usage
 The controller is hard coded as Node 001.
 If this isn't correct, it can be changed in the source code around line 12.
 `php -f zwave-map.php <OZW.log> <zwcfg.xml>`
-Stores output as zwave-map.dot
+The script stores a dot-file as zwave-map.dot

-Generate image with for example
+To generate an image file from the dot file you will have to use Graphviz.
+Two examples:
 `cat zwave-map.dot |dot -Tsvg -ozwave-map.svg`
-or
 `cat zwave-map.dot |dot -Tpng -ozwave-map.png`